sparkfun/SparkFun_Ublox_Arduino_Library/README.md

 This library allows the reading of NMEA data over I2C as well as sending binary UBX configuration commands over I2C.
 This is helpful for configuring advanced modules like the NEO-M8P-2.

+Need a library for the Ublox and Particle?
+Checkout the [Particle library](https://github.com/aseelye/SparkFun_Ublox_Particle_Library) fork.

 Repository Contents
 -------------------